sagemath/trac_to_gh/Issue 1975.md

 # Issue 1975: elliptic curve method -- one should trivially be able to implement a toy version, but can't anymore, which sucks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1975

 Original creator: was